SlowinskiPiotr/GeTallele/README.md

   * external - folder with matlab tools by other developers (download from https://mathworks.com/matlabcentral/fileexchange/)
   * circos - folder with circos .conf and functions that convert GeTallele results into circos input files
 * example - folder with matlab script files containg walkthrough examples and files with example synthetic data
-* paper_code - folder with the matlab code that has been used to produce results and figures presented in the paper
+* paper_code - folder with the matlab code that has been used to produce results and figures presented in the paper.
+In comparison with the latest version of the toolbox the code is commented very sparingly.
+This part of the code is no longer being developed and is include for archival and reproducibilty purposes.
+If you have questions concering any part of the code please contact me at p.m.slowinski@exeter.ac.uk.
-  * toolbox_v0 - the 1st version of the toolbox that has been build around analysing datasets containing 4 matched signals (normal exome, normal transcriptome, tumor exome, tumor transcriptome)
+  * toolbox_v0 - the initial version of the toolbox that has been build around and optimised for analysis of datasets containing 4 matched signals (normal exome, normal transcriptome, tumor exome, tumor transcriptome)
-  * figures -
+  * figures - functions and scripts that have beene used to generate all the figures included in the paper
-  * data -
+  * data - some auxiliary datasets that have been used for the analysis presented in the paper, open access to the full dataset cannot be provided due to GDPR and U. S. Privacy Act regulations.

 ## List of functions of the GeTallele toolboox:
 ### Core functions